tsonika/intro-ngs-manuals/docs/modules/btp-module-ngs-mapping/alignment.md

 :   Input qualities are Phred+64 (same as `–solexa1.3-quals`).

 –solexa-quals
-:   Input qualities are from GA Pipeline ver. $<$ 1.3.
+:   Input qualities are from GA Pipeline ver. < 1.3.

 –solexa1.3-quals
-:   Input qualities are from GA Pipeline ver. $\geq$ 1.3.
+:   Input qualities are from GA Pipeline ver. >= 1.3.

 –integer-quals
 :   Qualities are given as space-separated integers (not ASCII).

 The FASTQ files we are working with are Sanger encoded (Phred+33), which is the default for Bowtie2.